odiseoteam/SyliusBlogPlugin/doc/installation.md

 ## Installation

-1. Run `composer require odiseoteam/sylius-blog-plugin`
+1. Run `composer require odiseoteam/sylius-blog-plugin --no-scripts`

 2. Enable the plugin in bundles.php.
 This plugin need the FOSCKEditorBundle and EWZRecaptchaBundle so make sure to include them too